qutip/qutip/doc/development/contribution_guidelines.rst

     If the failure comes from an edge cases that is not, but should be supported, please fix it if it is within the scope of your contribution.
-Otherwise add an ``XFAIL`` test as and open an GitHub issue for a future fix.
+Otherwise add an ``XFAIL`` test and open an GitHub issue for a future fix.

     Example:

-      Monte Carlo evolution could detect a "jump" after reaching the ground state due to the finite precision of the ODE solver instead of the rather than the underlying physics.
+      Monte Carlo evolution could detect a "jump" after reaching the ground state due to the finite precision of the ODE solver instead of the the underlying physics.

   - Input Edge Cases: